 9. Are there any more concerns about the privacy views or policies of Zoom?

 10. Is there any progress being made on transparency and clarity?

 Not exactly.
 Take the encryption of data, for example.
 Zoom has admitted that until recently there was no end-to-encryption of data.
 End-to-end means that the provider cannot access the data at any time.
 It can do so without End-to-end encryption.
 That doesn't automatically mean the provider will do that, of course.
 Zoom also never mentioned that it will not attempt to intercept data or record communications!
 So there remains a doubt.

 The points mentioned are possible with the new transparency policy.
 On March 27th, 2020, Zoom stated that it will record any meeting that the host desires.
 This means that Zoom has access to certain forms of content at all times.
 Zoom says nowhere that it does not store other forms of content.
 As long as Zoom does not state clearly that it uses end-to-end encryption, it can, in fact store all the data.
 We don't know if it will happen, nor how long it will keep the stored content.

 Zoom says it complies with US law on government access to stored data.
 However, Zoom's field of activity is worldwide.
 That means that thanks to the Cloud Act, the U.S. government has access to foreign data.
 This means that the government can not only demand access to all kinds of company data but even confidential data from foreign powers.

 12. Is the government not concerned about this?

-Yes, the New York prosecutor wrote a letter to the company in San Jose, California asking for clarification about Zoom's security policy.
-She points to Zoom's explosively growing popularity in times of Covid-19.
+Yes, a New York prosecutor wrote a letter to the company in San Jose, California asking for clarification about Zoom's security policy.
+She points to Zoom's explosively growing popularity in times of COVID-19.

 Mr. Drs.
 H.J.M.G.
 Franke